kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 ```

 Generating the app.yaml file will leverage golang's template language.
-Give an instance of Application, the YAML generation template is shown below:
+Give an instance of KsApp, the YAML generation template is shown below:

 ```yaml
 apiVersion: {{.APIVersion}}